HadrienG2/subwoofer/book/src/user-guide/basic-check.md

   the number of subnormal share data points low, which will greatly speed up benchmark execution.

-[^1]: You should read the results analysis guide before disabling operation
+[^1]: You should read the next chapter before disabling operation benchmarks
-      benchmarks because many of the operations that Subwoofer measure are not elementary hardware arithmetic operations.
+      because many of the operations that Subwoofer measure are not elementary hardware arithmetic operations.
 This means that you need to know the performance of some measured operations, even if they are not affected by subnormals, in order to estimate the performance of other hardware operations that are affected by subnormals.